UBS slashes price target on HP Inc. [HPQ] – find out why.

 Sponsored

-Imagine, create, and iterate, at the speed of a thought with powerful Z ecosystem.
+The dividend, the third in HP’s fiscal year 2022, is payable on July 6, 2022, to stockholders of record as of the close of business on June 8, 2022.
+HP has approximately 1.0 billion shares of common stock outstanding.

-The stocks have a year to date performance of -0.42 percent and weekly performance of 1.35 percent.
-The stock has been moved at 17.88 percent over the last six months.
-The stock has performed 0.11 percent around the most recent 30 days and changed 2.74 percent over the most recent 3-months.
+HP Inc. stock has also loss -5.79% of its value over the past 7 days.
+However, HPQ stock has declined by -4.28% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 10.32% and lost -8.02% year-on date.

-If compared to the average trading volume of 15.78M shares, HPQ reached to a volume of 8411346 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for HPQ stock reached $37.64 billion, with 1.08 billion shares outstanding and 1.05 billion shares in the current float.
+Compared to the average trading volume of 16.15M shares, HPQ reached a trading volume of 14457816 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about HP Inc. [HPQ]: